Heart failure - testsCHF - tests; Congestive heart failure - tests; Cardiomyopathy - tests; HF - tests

 - Stress echocardiogram

-- Look for possible causes of heart failure, or problems that may make your heart failure your worse
+- Look for possible causes of heart failure or problems that may make your heart failure worse.

 Blood urea nitrogen (BUN) and serum creatinine tests help monitor how well your kidneys are working.
-These tests will be ordered on a regular basis:
+You will need these test regularly if:

-Since anemia, or low red blood cell count, can make your heart failure worse, your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.
+Anemia, or low red blood cell count, can make your heart failure worse.
+Your provider will check your CBC or complete blood count on a regular basis or when your symptoms become worse.